PolinaChubenko/PolinaChubenko/README.md

 I am Polina, and here I will share my projects (both personal and for university).

-**Fields of interest: Backend & Frontend programming, Algorithms & Data structures, Concurrency.**
+**Fields of interest: Fullstack programming, Algorithms & Data structures, Concurrency.**

 :books: currently studying at MIPT DIHT, getting a degree in Applied Mathematics and Computer Science.